Lebanese-Arabic phrases | Most common phrases for everyday life

 English Lebanese-Arabic Phonetic (IPA)

-Sorry, that was not the intention. آسف، ما كانت القَصِد. /ʔaːsef, ma kaːnet lʔaʂed/
+Sorry, that was not the intention. in Lebanese آسف، ما كانت القَصِد. /ʔaːsef, ma kaːnet lʔaʂed/

 Sorry, I did not do it on purpose. آسف، ما عملتا عن قصد. /ʔaːsef, ma ʕemelta ʕan ʔaʂed/

-Sorry, that was very clumsy of me. آسف، كانت كتير حركة غشيمة مني. /ʔaːsef, kaːnet kteːr ħarake ɣaʃiːme menni/
+Sorry, that was very clumsy of me. in Lebanese آسف، كانت كتير حركة غشيمة مني. /ʔaːsef, kaːnet kteːr ħarake ɣaʃiːme menni/

 Learn Lebanese-Arabic much faster than conventional learning methods – and with only 17 minutes of learning time a day!